niki914/niki914/README.md

 Hi !
 I'm a 21-year-old tech enthusiast specializing in Android app development !
 I'm currently focused on building polished Material Apps and Xposed Modules.
 Aspiring to be a software engineer, attain financial independence, and explore the globe !

 Familiar with building RESTful APIs, including LLM streaming APIs, with experience in APK reverse engineering and Xposed module development.
-Comfortable applying design patterns to create efficient and maintainable Android applications.
+Comfortable applying design patterns like MVVM、MVI to create efficient and maintainable Android applications.

 Feel free to check out my projects below !